Home Healthcare IT Genetic Testing Market Size, Share and Forecast by 2030

 Report Code: SRHI442DR

+The global genetic testing market size was worth USD 14.82 billion in 2021.
+It is projected to reach USD 36.11 billion by 2030, growing at a CAGR of 10% during the forecast period (2022-2030).
 Genetic testing involves the study of DNA that recognizes gene mutation linked with multiple congenital disorders.
 There are many types of genetic testing and several methods, such as cytogenetic testing, biochemical testing, molecular testing, and chromosome analysis, used to determine changes in a person's chromosomes, genes, or proteins.

 The global genetic testing market is predicted to register substantial growth in coming years due to the rise in incidences of genetic disorders and cancer and the spike in awareness & acceptance of personalized medicines.
 Conversely, untapped emerging markets in emerging countries are expected to provide remunerative opportunities for the market players.

-Global Genetic Testing Market Drivers
+Genetic Testing Market Growth Factors

 The Rise in Awareness and Acceptance of Personalized Medicines